A4988 Stepper Motor Driver Module

 VMOT and Ground: 8 V to 35 V for powering the motor.
 We recommend using a decoupling capacitor of at least 47 µF for protecting the driver board from voltage spikes.

 RESET: Sets the translator to a predefined Home state, as defined in the A4988 Datasheet.
 These are the initial positions from where the motor starts and they are different depending on the microstep resolution.
-If the input state to this pin is a logic low all the STEP inputs will be ignored.
-Should be pulled high to enable the board.
+It is also an active low input.
+When pulled low, all STEP inputs are ignored until you pull it high.
+If you are not using the pin, you can connect it to the adjacent SLEEP pin to bring it high and enable the driver.

 MS1, MS2 and MS3: Select one of the five-step resolutions according to the table below.
 These pins have internal pull-down resistors so if they are disconnected, the board will operate in full-step mode.